andylokandy/byte/README.md

 `Byte` is mainly used to encode and decode binary data with standard or protocol, such as network TCP packages and hardware communication packages.
-So it's more similar to crate `nom` but more ligthweight and specialized for operating binary in low-level or hardware programing.
+So it's similar to crate `nom` but more ligthweight and specialized for operating binary in low-level or hardware programing.

 `Byte` delivers two core traits `TryRead` and `TryWrite`.
 Types implement these traits can be serialize into or deserialize from byte slices.